 How to move house in the Winter

 Moving house in the winter is not ideal.
-However, the process of buying a house in the UK can take anywhere from a few weeks to months before you finally complete.
+However, the process of buying a house in Belgium can take anywhere from a few weeks to months before you finally complete.
 Depending on when your completion date falls you may have no choice but to move in the winter.

 Nonetheless, there are a few positives about moving at this time of year.
 If you plan on hiring a removals company it may be cheaper as they’re not as busy and may be more willing to negotiate on price.
 You will also have a better chance of securing the date that you want.

 Many people don’t give any extra thought to moving in the winter and treat it similar to moving in the spring or summer, but there are a few things you should consider to help make the day go as smoothly as possible.
 Moving day can be stressful enough!